alex-entrainment/DIY_AV-Entrainment/audio/src/web_ui/src/pkg/README.md

 ## Optional GPU Acceleration

 The backend includes an experimental GPU mixing path behind the `gpu` Cargo feature.
-When enabled, a compute shader is used to sum the active voice buffers for each processed block during file generation only.
+When enabled, compute shaders are used to sum the active voice buffers for each processed block.
+Crossfade transitions also leverage the GPU so that large sessions with many voices can be rendered faster than the Numba powered Python implementation.

 Build the library with GPU support using: